 The National Programme on Climate Change and Human Health (NPCCHH) is engaging critically with strengthening the healthcare services and facilities to adapt to as well as mitigate the impacts of climate change.
-The key components recognized under the programme include - a.
-Energy Auditing:
+The key components recognized under the programme include:

-- 1. Environmentally Sustainable (Green) Measures at Healthcare Facilities - a.
-Energy Auditing - b.
-Installation of LED lighting at Health care Facilities - c.
+Environmentally Sustainable (Green) Measures at Healthcare Facilities:

+- Energy Auditing - Installation of LED lighting at Health care Facilities b. - c.
 Installation of Solar panels - d.
-Water Conservation Measures Rain-water Harvesting - 2.
-Climate Resilient Infrastructure at Healthcare Facilities including Retro Fitting of the Existing Healthcare Facilities
+Water Conservation Measures - Rain-water Harvesting - Climate Resilient Infrastructure at Healthcare Facilities including Retro Fitting of the Existing Healthcare Facilities a.
+Energy Auditing

-1. Environmentally Sustainable (Green) Measures at Healthcare Facilities
+Environmentally Sustainable (Green) Measures at Healthcare Facilities